 Note: If you edit the yml configuration files in between synthesis and place-and-route, the make par command will automatically re-run synthesis.
-If you would like to avoid that and are confident that your configuration file changes do not affect synthesis results, you may use the make redo-par instead.
+If you would like to avoid that and are confident that your configuration file changes do not affect synthesis results, you may use the make redo-par command instead with the variable HAMMER_EXTRA_ARGS='-p <your-changed.yml>'.